sagaya120/FlickrTest/README.md

 1. Open the project in Xcode
 2. Select the test target
 3. Press Cmd+U or navigate to Product > Test

-## Dependencies

-The project uses Swift Package Manager for dependency management.
-Currently, it has no external dependencies as it uses native iOS frameworks.

-## License

-This project is available under the MIT license.
-See the LICENSE file for more info.
-# FlickrTest